paillave/Etl.Net/README.md

 Then it shows the actual execution with statistics when hovering streams, and input and outputs when hovering nodes:
 ![Actual execution plan](./docs/ActualExecutionPlan.PNG "Actual execution plan")

-## Documentation
+## Documentation :construction:

+> [!IMPORTANT]
-**:construction: Documentation will be done once all essential features and bugs are solved.**
+> Documentation will be done once all essential features and bugs are solved.
+>
 [gitbook documentation](https://paillave.gitbook.io/etl-net/)